-All GHG emissions and removals and GHG emission reductions generated by the CCMP must be quantified, using recognised measurement tools (including adjustments for uncertainty and leakage), considering and against a credible baseline scenario.
+All GHG emissions and removals and GHG emission reductions generated by the CCMP must be quantified, using recognised measurement tools (including adjustments for uncertainty and leakage), considering, and comparing them against a credible baseline scenario.

-The CCMPs have at their disposal different technical documents developed by Cercarbono, including its methodologies and normative guidelines, available at www.cercarbono.com.
+The CCMPs have at their disposal different technical documents developed by Cercarbono, including its own methodologies and regulatory guidelines, available at www.cercarbono.com.